- Do not touch, pick up, harass, feed, or pour water on the animal. Marine mammals can easily cause harm, and are easily stressed by humans.

 - Do not return the animal to the water.
 Seals and sea lions temporarily "haul-out" on land to rest.
 Harbor seal mothers often leave their pups ashore while they're feeding at sea.
 A beached whale, dolphin, or porpoise should be reported immediately.

 - Observe the animal from a distance of at least 50 feet.
 Keep people and dogs away.

-Note physical characteristics such as size, presence of external earflaps, and fur color.
-This helps us determine the species, what rescue equipment and volunteers are needed.
+- Take note of any physical characteristics such as size, presence of external earflaps, and fur color.
+This information will help the response team determine the species and what rescue equipment is needed.

-Determine the exact location of the animal in order to provide accurate directions.
-We cannot rescue an animal if we cannot find it!
+- Determine the exact location of the animal and provide accurate directions.
+It's not possible to rescue an animal if it cannot be located.

 If you have found a wild animal that appears to be sick, injured, abandoned or in danger...

 Please call our emergency hotline number: 310.458.WILD !